Turn passions into action

 My entire life changed as a result of coming to UMass.

-Hall completed her Ph.D. in 2011.
-She worked briefly at the Bank Street College of Education in New York before becoming a fellow at the Tannenbaum Center for Interreligious Understanding, where she developed resources and curriculum for educational programs.
-From the Tannenbaum Center, she returned to NYU as their inaugural diversity educator.
-In that position, she was the founding co-director for the Of Many Institute for Multifaith Leadership, developed curriculum for NYU’s first minor in multifaith and spiritual leadership, and taught a course called “Whose Social Justice is it Anyway?”
+Hall completed her Ed.D. in 2011.
+She worked briefly at the Bank Street College of Education in collaboration with the New York Times Learning Network in New York before becoming a fellow at the Tannenbaum Center for Interreligious Understanding, where she developed resources and curriculum for educational programs.
+From the Tannenbaum Center, she returned to NYU as their inaugural diversity educator, associate director of CMEP, and the founding co-director for the Of Many Institute for Multifaith Leadership where she developed curriculum for NYU’s first minor in multifaith and spiritual leadership, and taught a course called “Whose Social Justice is it Anyway?”
 Near the end of her NYU tenure, the university awarded her the Dr. Martin Luther King, Jr. Faculty Award, which recognizes those who exemplify the spirit of Dr. Martin Luther King, Jr. through their excellent teaching, leadership, social justice work, and community building.

 In 2014, Hall took a position as dean of students at Mount Holyoke College and after two years, also became vice president for student life.
 At Mount Holyoke, she has co-created the MoZone Diversity Peer Education program, Be Well Mount Holyoke, the aforementioned Intergroup Dialogue, Living Learning Communities, and the Dean’s Corner.
 She is also a lecturer in the religion department, where she has reprised “Whose Social Justice is it Anyway?”